dhgaan-ibm/cp4d-dg-checks/README.md

 # Description
 This project contains a set of pre-installation checks designed to validate that your system is compatible with RedHat Openshift 4.3.13+ and Cloud Pak 4 Data 3.0.1 installations.
 # Setup
-1. Clone git repository
+1. CLONE git repository
 ```
 git clone https://github.com/dhgaan-ibm/cp4d-dg-checks.git
 ```
-2. Go to cp4d-dg-checks directory
+2. GO to cp4d-dg-checks directory
 ```
 cd cp4d-dg-checks
 ```
-3. Set up hosts_openshift inventory file according to the cluster.
+3. SET UP hosts_openshift inventory file according to the cluster.
 A sample_hosts_openshift file is provided.
 ```
 vi hosts_openshift
 ```